 FAQs about fenebrutinib in MS

-Fenebrutinib is an experimental medicine that has not been approved for any indication, and that is still in clinical trials for multiple sclerosis.
-The therapy is believed to help reduce the inflammation that causes neurological damage in MS by blocking the activity of the Bruton tyrosine kinase protein, which is integral to the inflammatory activity of B-cells and microglial cells.
+Fenebrutinib is an experimental medicine designed to reduce the inflammation that causes neurological damage in multiple sclerosis (MS).
+It works by blocking the activity of the BTK protein, which is integral to the inflammatory activity of B-cells and microglial cells.
+Data obtained so far suggest the therapy can significantly reduce relapses and lesions, and slow the progression of disability in people with relapsing forms of MS.

-Fenebrutinib is currently being tested in multiple sclerosis patients in three Phase 3 clinical trials, all of which are expected to conclude in 2025.
-If the results of these studies are positive, it is possible that they could support regulatory applications seeking the therapy’s approval by the U.S. Food and Drug Administration.
-But it is too early to know if or when fenebrutinib could be approved to treat MS.
+Fenebrutinib is being tested in people with relapsing forms of multiple sclerosis (MS) and primary progressive MS in three Phase 3 clinical trials.
+If the results of these studies are positive, they could support regulatory applications seeking U.S. Food and Drug Administration approval.
+It is too early to know if or when fenebrutinib will approved to treat MS.

-Current clinical trials in multiple sclerosis are not enrolling participants who are pregnant, and those with the ability to conceive are required to take measures to prevent conception while in the study.
-As such, it is currently unknown whether fenebrutinib can be safely taken during pregnancy.
+Clinical trials in multiple sclerosis are not enrolling participants who are pregnant, and those with the ability to conceive are required to take measures to prevent becoming pregnant while in the studies.
+It is unknown whether fenebrutinib can be safely taken during pregnancy.

 Related Articles